Optimization of energy efficiency in SWIPT-based systems

 used to balance this trade-off.

-the density of base stations, with promising results showing the importance of both BSs and UEs
+regards the optimization of base stations (BSs), where results show the importance of both BSs and UEs,

 base stations are distributed along roads following a Poisson Line Cox Process and user devices are modeled